JHoster/mArIo/README.md

 Alt + arrow-down Move line down

 ## 9 DSL
+I created a [DSL-Example](https://github.com/JHoster/mArIo/blob/main/DSL/mArIo-DSL-Example.py) with python.
-I created a simple DSL with eclipse:
+I also created a simple DSL with eclipse:
 [Item model](https://github.com/JHoster/mArIo/blob/main/DSL/mArIoDSL.mydsl/src/mArIoDSL/MyDsl.xtext)
 [Item test](https://github.com/JHoster/mArIo/blob/main/testItem.mydsl)
 I don't use items in this game, but I could use this DSL to create Items with a unique ID, a name, an optional description and a given weight.